enricocid/Music-Player-GO/FAQ.md

 ### How does MPGO handle shuffled lists?

-To avoid performance issues queue built from shuffled lists are limited to 250 items.
+To avoid performance issues queue built from shuffled lists is limited to 250 items.

 ### Sometimes MediaButton does not work